LC-ContentLib/LC-ContentLib.github.io/src/content/docs/contributing/interfaces-and-implementations.md

 This approach provides **two key advantages**:

 1. **Simplified Core Logic Maintenance**:
    Interfaces enable core systems (e.g., the Entity Manager) to operate independently of specific implementations.
-2. This means that any instance implementing the expected interface can be handled uniformly.
-For example, player
+This means that any instance implementing the expected interface can be handled uniformly.

-3. registration and enemy registration use the same underlying function because both entities adhere to the same interface.
+    For example, player registration and enemy registration use the same underlying function because both entities adhere to the same interface.

 2. **Ease of Mod Maintenance During Updates**:
-   When Lethal Company is updated, mod makers typically do not need to rewrite or adjust their mods.
-They only
+   When Lethal Company is updated, mod makers, even those using APIs, typically need to rewrite or adjust their mods.

-3. need to update the dependency to the latest API version.
-Even if implementation details change significantly
-4. to meet interface functionality, mod developers are shielded from this complexity.
-They only interact with
-5. the interface's defined functionality.
+    In ContentLib, if implementation details change significantly post-update, mod developers are shielded from this complexity.
+They only interact with the interface's defined functionality.

+    Hence, nothing more than a dependency update would be required for mods to work with newly updated API versions.

 ---